 Either "smooth" or "hist", sets whether ridges will be smoothed (the typical, and default) versus rectangular like a histogram.
 (Note: as of the time shape "hist" was added, combination of jittered points is not supported by the stat_binline that dittoSeq relies on.)

-ridgeplot.bins Integer which sets how many chunks to break the x-axis into when ridgeplot.shape = "hist".
+= "hist".
 Overridden by ridgeplot.binwidth when that input is provided.